elonadam/Cocktails_app_V2/README.md

 - **Performance**: Cache reduces SQL queries.
 - **Scalability**: The system is structured for easy expansions.
 - **User Experience**: The app provides **fast, interactive recommendations**.

-Would you like any refinements to this summary? 🚀